Home Inspection

 roof lg

-Roofs are made from a number of overlapping materials that are designed to keep the building safe from water damage while keeping it well insulated and ventilated.
-According to NACHI, some of the most common materials used are asphalt, metal, wood, concrete and tile, and single-ply.
+Roofs are made from several overlapping materials designed to keep the building safe from water damage and well-insulated and ventilated.
+According to NACHI, the most common materials used are asphalt, metal, wood, concrete, tile, and single-ply.

 Each of these materials has advantages and disadvantages and will be susceptible to different types of damage.
 On top of this, not all materials offer the same level of structural strength as others, while some materials may pose a potential fire hazard.
 For example, asphalt shingles and wood shakes are far less fire-resistant than concrete and metal.